๐Ÿ”‹Electromagnetism II

 Scattering Matrix (S-Matrix)

-Compare: Born approximation vs. exact Mie theory—Born works for weak, small scatterers and gives simple analytical results, while Mie handles arbitrary sphere sizes but requires numerical summation.
-Use Born for quick estimates and conceptual understanding; use Mie when accuracy matters.
+Compare: Born approximation vs. exact Mie theory.
+Born works for weak, small scatterers and gives simple analytical results (often in closed form).
+Mie handles arbitrary sphere sizes but requires numerical summation of partial waves.
+Use Born for quick estimates and physical insight; use Mie when quantitative accuracy matters.

 Particle-Dependent Scattering: Free Charges and Quantum Effects